matortheeternal/CVoxelEngine/README.md

 # CVoxelEngine
 A C++ Voxel Engine, to succeed my Java Voxel Engine.
 Uses SDL, and may use OpenCL in the future.

+## Images
+You can see images that I've generated using this graphics engine [here](http://imgur.com/a/0aU6M/all).
+(WARNING: Ultra-high-resolution images, don't open if you have limited bandwidth.)

 ## Building
 You can build this project with Microsoft Visual Studio.
 Project files are provided.